How to build communication skills with Autistic children

 4. Allow the child to communicate independently

-Slowly remove the prompts so children don’t become dependent on them.
-You can do this by waiting one or two seconds before using a prompt in order to give the child an opportunity to communicate independently.
+Slowly remove the prompts so Autistic children don’t become dependent on them.
+You can do this by waiting one or two seconds before using a prompt to allow the child to communicate independently.

 After Pacho requests cookies several times, Delicia waits for one second before using modeling or prompting strategies.
 Delicia will periodically increase the time delay by one or two seconds until finding a delay that encourages independent responding.